henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

         **Interactive elements:** Kids should feel involved and rewarded during the game.
 Include interactive features like achievements, rewards, or animations.

-        **Clear, non-frustrating feedback:** Kids need immediate feedback about their actions in the game, whether it’s positive reinforcement or gentle guidance when they’re stuck.

     4. Multiplayer/Collaboration Features

-        **Social interaction:** If multiplayer, provide safe, controlled interaction options such as pre-set messages or emojis and voice dictation.
+        **Social interaction:** Provide safe, controlled interaction options such as pre-set messages or emojis and voice dictation.

-        **Cooperative gameplay:** Enable teamwork if it’s a multiplayer game, with easy communication or task sharing.
+        **Cooperative gameplay:** Enable teamwork with easy communication.

 ## Conceptual Design

-The website will be built with the Next.js Framework primarily for the front-end, and with Convex for the back-end.
-The language specifically will be TypeScript and we will likely sprinkle in some TailWind CSS.
+The website will be built with the Next.js Framework primarily for the front-end, and with Firebase for the back-end.
+The language specifically is TypeScript and we are using TailWind CSS.
 Docusaurus and GitHub Pages will keep track of project progression.
 We will use Vercel to seemlessly deploy the game.

 ## Background